 As the scenario analysis suggests, the annualized net price range across monoclonal antibody treatments becomes much wider when including biosimilar rituximab.
 The estimated annual price for rituximab (biosimilar and branded forms) ranges between \$4,000 and \$9,000.
-These prices are below the draft threshold analysis annualized prices for the modeled monoclonal antibody treatments when referring to commonly cited threshold values versus generic dimethyl fumarate.
+These prices are below the threshold prices for the modeled monoclonal antibody treatments when referring to commonly cited threshold values versus generic dimethyl fumarate.
 As previously mentioned, rituximab does not have a labeled indication for treating people with relapsing forms of MS. When it comes to determining a fair price for new monoclonal antibody treatments, one may ask what evidence supports a comparative clinical advantage for the new monoclonal antibody treatment over the existing options and similarly at what cost tradeoff?
-If no known clinical advantages are demonstrated, one may also consider what price premium if any, is reasonable for labeled monoclonal antibody treatments over that of agents such as biosimilar rituximab.
-The present price premium between rituximab and the net price of ocrelizumab is between 600% and 1300%.
+If no known clinical advantages are demonstrated, one may also consider what price premium if any, is reasonable for labeled monoclonal antibody treatments in the present price premium between rituximab and the net price of ocrelizumab is between 600% and 1,300%.